-In addition to the Clean Streets program, the CPLDC and other LMDC designated grant recipients spearheaded many community enhancement projects and initiatives that emerged through the RCI recommendations, including short-term capital projects and long-term planning for additional projects to meet the community's needs over time.
-LMDC funding was also allocated to Chinatown projects including, but not limited to, wayfinding, lighting improvements, time-of-day street closures, public outreach and marketing, and others, many of which began in 2006 with some continuing into 2020.
+In addition to the Clean Streets program, the Chinatown Partnership LDC and other LMDC designated grant recipients spearheaded many community enhancement projects and initiatives that emerged through the RCI recommendations, including short-term capital projects and long-term planning for additional projects to meet the community's needs over time.
+LMDC funding was also allocated to Chinatown projects including, but not limited to, wayfinding, lighting improvements, time-of-day street closures, public outreach and marketing, and others, many of which occurred over a five year period beginning in 2006.